AlexYinHan/flink/docs/content/docs/ops/upgrading.md

 ## Compatibility Table

 Savepoints are compatible across Flink versions as indicated by the table below:
+**Note**: "Compatible" here refers specifically to compatibility of the internal data format used in savepoints.
+It does not cover compatibility of SQL operators or other Upper-level changes.

 <table class="table table-bordered" style="font-size:8pt">
   <thead>